1. Accueil

 Course content

-This course is part of the Sustainable Development initiative of the Solvay Brussels School of Economics and Management.
-GESTS2002 “Sustainable Development, Business and Policy” provides an introduction to sustainable development starting from the state of the planet and the interactions between the planet and human societies, to the scientific and historical underpinnings of sustainable development and its implications for business and policy.
+GESTS2002 “Sustainable Development, Business and Policy” provides a multi-disciplinary introduction to sustainable development, starting from the state of the planet and the interactions between the planet and human societies, to the scientific and historical underpinnings of sustainable development and its implications for business and policy.
 Emphasis is placed on the central role of governance and organisations in the slowing or facilitation of action and innovation.
-The course is divided into three parts:

 Objectives (and/or specific learning outcomes)

 Sustainable development issues are typically complex and multifaceted, and so are their solutions.
 At the same time, sustainability has become such a buzzword that firms and politicians are tempted to leverage it for marketing purposes, rather than to describe solutions that genuinely contribute to more sustainable operations and practices.
 Critical thinking is therefore paramount.
-Upon completion of the course, you should be able to:
+Upon completion of the course, you should be able to: -

 • Contextualize a sustainable development issue, and describe the stakeholders and the relevant links between this issue and other social, economic and environmental dimensions;